We’re in business to save our home planet.

 Submissions, suggestions and concerns may be sent to thecleanestline[[at]]patagonia[[dot]]com.

 We accept outside submissions for review.
 Submissions should be relevant to the subject matter of The Cleanest Line and the mission of Patagonia.
-Because of the dynamic nature of blogs, submissions will not receive monetary compensation.
-We hope you’ll want to contribute because you believe in Patagonia’s mission and want to add your voice to ours.
 Credit of authorship will be given unless otherwise requested, and links to related Web sites will be included where appropriate.
 Please read our Guidelines for Submissions below before sending in your story.
 By sending your story or photos to the above email address, you are agreeing to the terms in the guidelines below.
 Thank you for supporting The Cleanest Line.

 Guidelines for Submissions